 Creative Business Hub, a new programme designed to give creative businesses an advantage, aims to address these challenges through relevant business skills and a personal development module which integrates the most important features of cultural capital.

 If you are in the arts business – or know someone who is a creative entrepreneur – please help us by answering this short questionnaire to help us ensure that our programme makes a meaningful impact in participants’ businesses.
 You might even be selected to join the June 2018 intake.

 Mentor, trainer and business advisor at DoBetter.Business

-Click here if you want to discuss Creative Business Hub development programme.
+Click here if you want to discuss Creative Enterprises Hub development programme.